“But

 Tea roses, grown by some of our central Texas brethren in raised beds of

 sandy soil, require specific pruning in mid-February.
-Hardy roses
+Hardy roses grown

-best grown like shrubs, with thinning of their oldest shoots (canes) accomplished
+like shrubs, with thinning of their oldest shoots (canes) accomplished

 after their spring blooms have faded.